David R. Meldrum, MD

 Low body weight can also cause infertility by stopping ovulation and menstrual periods, and low body weight increases the chance of poor fetal growth (small for dates).
 BMI should be normal before attempting pregnancy.

 Moderate exercise increases both male and female fertility.
 Moderate exercise (e.g. a brisk walk) for 30 minutes most days of the week is the current recommendation for all adults and this level is fine for fertility.
 Two studies have suggested more than 3-5 hours of moderate exercise per week for the female partner may reduce the chance of success with IVF, hence the above guidelines.
 Any level of exercise markedly increases IVF success in obese women, probably by reducing their elevated level of oxidative stress.
 Moderate or even high exercise for the male will enhance erectile function and will help prevent any decline of that function with aging.
-Only extreme exercise like marathon running has negative effects on sperm, although biking for more than 5 hours per week reduces semen quality, possibly through accumulation of heat around the testicles
+Only intensive exercise like marathon running has negative effects on sperm, although biking for more than 5 hours per week reduces semen quality, possibly through accumulation of heat around the testicles

 Recent studies have suggested that a “prudent” diet improves fertility for both partners, i.e less red meat and saturated fat, more seafood, and more fruits and vegetables, often referred to as the “Mediterranean diet”.
 Trans fats should be avoided entirely, for example, doughnuts, Danish pastries, French fries and fried foods in general.
 In a recent study, the birth rate with IVF was significantly lower for women who consumed more sugary drinks.
 Sugar causes oxidative stress, which can be counteracted by ingestion of a strong antioxidant.
 Studies point to antioxidants and omega-3’s as the factors involved in these benefits and these are therefore discussed in detail below.

 Antioxidants improve sperm motility and oxidative stress has been shown to be increased in the semen of men with reduced sperm motility.
 Sperm are very sensitive to oxidation because they have to shed their cytoplasm in order to be able to move rapidly.
 The cytoplasm (all of the cell’s bulk except the nucleus carrying the chromosomes) contains the cell’s natural antioxidant defenses.
-Also, in men with increased fragmentation of their sperm DNA, 1,000 mg of vitamin C and vitamin E decreased the proportion of sperm with fragmented DNA (from 22 to 9 %).
+In men with increased fragmentation of their sperm DNA, 1,000 mg of vitamin C and vitamin E decreased the proportion of sperm with fragmented DNA (from 22 to 9 %).
 I don't recommend vitamin E because doses of 400 IU or more have been associated with increased all-cause mortality, and a recent study associated vitamin E with increased prostate cancer.
 Most likely any strong level of antioxidant will have a similar impact, such as a small bowl of berries each day, or 1,000 mg of vitamin C, 200 IU of vitamin E and 2 cups of green tea daily.
 A commercial antioxidant, pycnogenol, two 40-60 mg capsules daily, would also provide a good antioxidant dose.
 All fruits and vegetables contain antioxidants but berries have the most with blackberries having almost twice as much as blueberries.
 Dark chocolate is also an excellent source of antioxidants.

 As women get older, the amount of antioxidant in the fluid around the egg decreases.
 Without antioxidant protection, the cells surrounding the egg are less able to provide nutrition for the egg as it matures.
 The resulting poor function of those cells correlates with reduced embryo quality and the chance of pregnancy.
 The same suggestions for increasing antioxidant intake given above for the male also apply for the female.
-Women should not take vitamin E during the IVF cycle as it could increase the chance of bleeding with the egg retrieval, and we recommend no caffeine except one cup of decaf tea or coffee (therefore no chocolate, which has caffeine).
+Women should not take vitamin E during the IVF cycle as it could increase the chance of bleeding with the egg retrieval, and although recent studies are conflicting, we recommend no caffeine except one cup of decaf tea or coffee (therefore no chocolate, which has caffeine).

 Omega-3’s, as well as antioxidants, increase blood flow by increasing a chemical called nitric oxide.
 Blood flow is very important for ovarian response to stimulation, and blood flow around the mature egg has been correlated with improved egg quality.
 Blood flow presumably is also very important for function of the testicles.
 In one study two agents known to increase nitric oxide increased sperm count and motility as well as the circulating level of testosterone.
 Omega-3’s are also important in the make-up of sperm membranes.
 In various recent studies, omega-3’s have been associated with improved sperm and egg quality.